 Potato, Bacon and Caramelised Onion stuffed Vareniki.
-These little pockets of joy are Russian cousins of Polish Pierogi.
+These little pockets of joy are Ukrainian cousins of Polish Pierogi.

 I truly believe I know the moment Brad’s parents fell in love with me…after tasting my homemade vareniki.
 From that point on they were on my side, cheering me on, supporting me in every way possible.
 That, my friends, is the power of a well-made dumpling.

 That happened 18-19 years ago and I still remember that first batch of vareniki I made for my future husband’s family.
 I filled them with mashed potatoes, caramelised onions and fried mushrooms.

 Today I am sharing my recipe, and this time I swapped mushrooms for bacon because BACON!!!
 We had friends over last Saturday and I made a multiple-course Russian feast but Vareniki fried in butter were definitely the centerpiece.

 I do not have the words to describe the difference between frozen pierogi/vareniki and homemade ones but let me try.
 The dough I think is where it starts.
 First of all, the frozen, commercially produced dumplings need to be made thicker to remain intact, which comes at the huge expense of the quality.

 The homemade dough is thinner, softer, more pliable and infinitely tastier.
 The filling is where you can get creative!
 Use your imagination but whatever you do, flavour those potatoes or they will be BLAND!
 I added butter, salt, pepper, fried bacon and caramelised red onions.